onurakpolat/onurakpolat.github.io/about.md

 Before working at Onefootball, i was in the core team of a startup (which failed), worked at [Delivery Hero](http://deliveryhero.com/) and worked in different consultancies as a student.
-I studied computer science & business in Berlin & Brisbane.
+I studied computer science & business in Berlin and Brisbane.